 Marist Abroad: Scholarship Opportunities

-Marist students demonstrating financial need, a strong commitment to academic success, and representing the mission of international study are encouraged to apply for the Donald & Virginia MacLellan International Scholarship.
-Established in 2017 by dedicated marist alumnus Kevin MacLellan '89 and his husband, Brian Curran, the scholarship seeks to help undergraduate students focus on academic, personal, and professional development through an intercultural, study abroad experience.
+The Donald & Virginia MacLellan International Scholarship was established in 2017 by dedicated Marist alumnus Kevin MacLellan ’89 and his husband, Brian Curran.
+Created in memory of Kevin’s parents, the scholarship seeks to help undergraduate students focus on academic, personal, and professional development through an intercultural, study abroad experience.

 The Freeman-Asia program is designed to support U.S.-based undergraduates with demonstrated financial need who are planning to study abroad in East or Southeast Asia.
 The program's goal is to increase the number of U.S. citizens and permanent residents with first-hand exposure to and understanding of Asia and its peoples and cultures.

 The Gilman Scholarship program is an undergraduate grant program for U.S. citizens of limited financial means to enable them to study abroad, thereby internationalizing their outlook and better preparing them to thrive in the global economy.
 This program is sponsored by the Bureau of Educational and Cultural Affairs of the U.S. Department of State.

 An initiative of the National Security Education Program, Boren Scholarships provide funding opportunities for U.S. undergraduate students to study less commonly taught languages in world regions critical to U.S. interests, and underrepresented in study abroad.
 Applicants are highly motivated individuals who wish to work in the federal national security arena.
 In exchange for funding, Boren Scholars commit to working in the federal government for at least one year after graduation.